WaveOptics, maker of waveguide-based optics for AR, nabs $16M

 Magic Leap, as one comparison, has raised $1.4 billion; and enterprise-focused Daqri has disclosed $15 million in funding, but we and others have heard through the grapevine that it’s secretly been raising significantly more and is now valued at $1 billion.
 Both are building hardware, so that is one reason for the higher numbers overall.

-Indeed, we’ve seen a number of AR firms come to market building vertically-integrated solutions covering both the software and hardware stacks, as well as software and apps that create experiences based on the basics of AR as currently works in existing hardware (such as Blippar, which also happens also be an investor in WaveOptics).
+Indeed, we’ve seen a number of AR firms come to market building vertically integrated solutions covering both the software and hardware stacks, as well as software and apps that create experiences based on the basics of AR as currently works in existing hardware (such as Blippar, which also happens also be an investor in WaveOptics).
 What WaveOptics focuses on is something in between these two.

 The company is building optics technology that can be used across different hardware, which it believes could change the rulebooks for where AR can be used, and how it can be used.

 Up to now, while there have been some very powerful AR optics, they fall on their form factor: the resulting devices are just too big.
-Those that are small compromise on performance, by not giving users the abilty for immersive experiences.
+Those that are small compromise on performance, by not giving users the ability for immersive experiences.

 And up to now, hardware that has achieved both of these qualities in one device — ideal size and performance — has turned out to be too expensive to make.
 “Being able to address all those things — performance, form factor and scalability — is what sets us apart,” Talukdar said.